Ramon Mitra Jr.: Personal life

 Popularly known as "Monching", he married Cecilia Aldeguer Blanco in April 1959 and had six sons.
 The third son, Ramon III, graduated from the Philippine Military Academy in 1988 and served in the Philippine Marine Corps before running for senator in the 2010 elections.
 The fourth son, Bernardo, has been working for government in various capacities since 1989.
 The youngest son, Abraham Kahlil, was the governor of Palawan from 2010 to 2013.
 He had an illegitimate son, Raul, who is a composer and songwriter.
+His granddaughter, Monica Ann Mitra, is currently serving as chief political officer for politician Alan Peter Cayetano.

 During a night rally of farmers and fishermen in the midst of the 1992 presidential elections, he told his story about his poor life:

 All candidates say they're going to do something about poverty, I don't doubt the sincerity of their words.
 But do they really know how it is to be poor?
 Do they really know how it is to be hungry, really hungry?
 I do.
 Do they know how to throw a fishing net, how to fish from a boat through the long night?
 I do.
 The farmer who follows the carabao, what he thinks and what he feels, is something I know very well.

 With that, Mitra confessed he was born out of wedlock, reared barefoot and hungry, who caught crocodiles as a youth and was shunned by his affluent father.

 He had a lifelong involvement with cattle.
 He was chairman of the Farm Management Enterprises Corporation which owned and operated farm cattle ranches and was a breeder of gamecocks, thoroughbred horses, and cattle.
 When he conceded defeat in the 1992 presidential race, he found solace within the fences of his ranch and after which, continued to live his life as a farmer.

 Mitra died at the Makati Medical Center from liver cancer on March 20, 2000, at the age of 72.
 One of his last requests was to be buried beside a lighthouse in Palawan with simple funeral rites.
 In one of his last interviews, he said "the lighthouse overlooks the ocean where all boats entering and leaving Puerto Princesa Bay pass by.
 By making that my final resting place, I can continuously guide and protect my people."

 A building was named after him serving as the West Wing in the Batasang Pambansa Complex in Quezon City.